TheRustyPickle/nvim-config/README.md

 - Autosave on text change
 - Rainbow blank line with custom color and indent character
 - Rainbow parentheses synced with rainbow blank line
-- Custom keymaps for upgrading a single or all Rust crates, viewing version and features in Cargo.toml
+- Custom keymaps for upgrading a single or all Rust crates, viewing versions and features in Cargo.toml
 - Typo checker using typos
 - Modified ts/js LSP settings
 - Wakatime plugin